linode/linode-blockstorage-csi-driver/README-luks.md

+The ability to encrypt a PVC with a user owned secret provides an additional security layer that gives control of the data to the cluster owner instead of the platform provider.

 ## Requirements

-1. Updated Linode CSI driver with LUKS support deployed to your cluster
+1. Linode CSI driver with LUKS support deployed to your cluster
 2.  /tmp tmpfs mount added for csi-linode-node DaemonSet, will otherwise refuse to manage secrets with cryptSetup.
 3. StorageClass with LUKS enabled.